dchandak99/LSTM_isb/README.md

 # LSTM_with_attention_for_time_series

 This project was done while I was an intern at ISB Hyderabad during December 2019 and Jnauray 2020.
+I also received a [Letter of Recommendation](LOR_ISB.pdf) for my work.

 ### Deep Learning: Applying NLP techniques to Time Series Analysis for Stock Futures